One-Queen Show

-"One-Queen Show" is the eleventh episode of the twelfth season of RuPaul's Drag Race.
+"One-Queen Show" is the eleventh episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on May 8, 2020.
-Whoopi Goldberg is a guest judge on the episode.

-Crystal Methyd was the winner of the main challenge.
-Heidi N Closet was eliminated from the competition.
+The episode's main challenge tasks the contestants with performing in original one-woman shows.
+Whoopi Goldberg is a guest judge.
+Crystal Methyd wins the main challenge.
+Heidi N Closet is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jaida Essence Hall to "1999" (1982) by Prince.